keystonejs/keystone-classic/README.md

 *	A beautiful Admin UI based on the defined `models`
 *	Integration with Coudinary for image uploading, storage and resizing
 *	Integration with Mandrill for sending emails easily
+*	Integration with Embedly for powerful video and rich media embedding tools

 For more information, visit [keystonejs.com](http://keystonejs.com)